AliHewiagh/Angular-Reusable-Component-With-Dynamic-Form/README.md

 ## Getting Started

 - Clone the project.
 - Open the project diroctory in your terminal/command line and run `npm install`.
-Make sure you already install npm as the package manager.
+Make sure you already installed [npm](https://www.npmjs.com/get-npm) as a package manager.
 - Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.